Things to know when you are ready to make the move

 It’s a short trip

 Tasmania is Australia’s only island state, and it is just a hop, skip and jump to get here.
-It’s a short flight taking just over an hour from Melbourne to the Launceston Airport in the State’s north or Hobart International Airport in the South.
+It’s a short flight taking just over an hour from Melbourne to the Launceston Airport in the State’s north, Devonport Airport or Burnie Airport in the North West or Hobart International Airport in the South.

 Despite being an island, you can easily drive here.
 The Spirit of Tasmania offers a ferry service between Melbourne, Victoria and Devonport, on Tasmania’s north west.
 Regular sailings mean you can load up the car, moving truck or shipping container and bring everything with you.
 Information on rates and sailing schedules are online.